Data Scientist

 Tailor Your CV: Make sure your CV highlights your experience in causal inference, experimental design, and conformal prediction.
 Use specific examples from your past work that demonstrate your expertise in these areas.

 Craft a Strong Cover Letter: In your cover letter, explain why you are passionate about data science and how your skills align with the role.
-Mention your experience with statistical methods and programming languages like Python or R, and how they relate to the job requirements.
+Mention your proficiency in Python or R and any relevant statistical packages you've used.

 Showcase Relevant Projects: If you have worked on projects involving causal inference or machine learning, include them in your application.
 Describe your role, the methodologies used, and the outcomes achieved to illustrate your capabilities.

-Prepare for Technical Questions: Be ready to discuss your understanding of experimental design and causal inference during the interview process.
-Brush up on key concepts and be prepared to explain them clearly, as you may need to present complex ideas to non-technical stakeholders.
+Prepare for Technical Questions: Be ready to discuss your understanding of experimental design and causal inference during interviews.
+Brush up on key concepts and be prepared to explain them in simple terms, as you may need to communicate complex ideas to non-technical stakeholders.

 How to prepare for a job interview at Digitas UK